Proud recipients of University of San Diego’s Kaleidoscope Award for Exceptional Governance.

 Claudia Rodriguez, Secretary

-Claudia Rodriguez is Program Coordinator for San Diego State University’s GEAR UP to College Avenue Compact grant.
-Through GEAR UP, she supports over 800 students prepare and transition to postsecondary education from City Heights.
-With over 6 years of experience in college access and youth development, she has expertise in program and event coordination, public speaking, project management, college and career coaching, and community engagement.
-Prior to joining SDSU GEAR UP, Rodriguez served as College and Career Coordinator for Ocean Discover Institute’s Leaders Initiative and as College Advisor for UC Berkeley’s Center for Educational Partnerships.
+Claudia Rodriguez is a first-generation college graduate from City Heights and Ocean Leader since 2004.
+She is currently Director for Student Programs for College Avenue Compact, a unique partnership with Price Philanthropies, San Diego State University, and San Diego Unified School District for guaranteed admission to SDSU for Hoover cluster students.
+With over 9 years of experience in college access and youth development, she has expertise in program development, public speaking, project management, college/career coaching, and community engagement.
+Prior college access work includes a GEAR UP partnership grant, Ocean Discovery Institute’s Leaders Initiative, and UC Berkeley’s Center for Educational Partnerships.
 She holds a B.A. in Political Science from the University of California, Berkeley and supports admission efforts seasonally as an Alumni Ambassador.
-Additionally, Rodriguez is a first-generation college graduate from City Heights and has been an Ocean Leader since 2004.

 Drew Auker is a broker associate at Ascent Real Estate in San Diego.
 With over 10 years experience in the real estate industry, Drew remains the top-performing individual agent at Ascent and has been ranked in the top 1% of all REALTORS® in San Diego County for the last three years.His expertise lies in business planning, investment strategy, and relationship marketing.
 Drew attributes most of his success to building solid foundations within his community to create advocates for his business.
 As such, nearly 95% of Drew’s business comes from referrals.
 While his relationships span the county, Drew primarily focuses his attention on developing partnerships and representing clients the San Diego metro area neighborhoods including City Heights, North Park, Kensington, Mission Hills, South Park, Hillcrest and University Heights.
 “Relationships first.
 Then real estate.” – Drew Auker